digital-blueprint/handbook/docs/frameworks/relay/dev/base_entities.md

 The server will return a client error if

-* The format of the `queryLocal` parameter value is invalid
+* The format of the `queryLocal` parameter value is invalid.
+* A requested query parameter was not acknowledged by any event subscriber.